Train GraphicClick on the map to explore geographics

 Meanwhile I learned today that it is hoped to introduce a lunch service from Swansea to London and a return dinner service later in the year.

 Good to hear that the Pullman is proving successful enough for the quite rapid expansion that is taking place.
-Bodes well for making good use of the kitchen facilities on the IEP (Intercity Express Program / Project.)'s.
+Bodes well for making good use of the kitchen facilities on the IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.)'s.

 Logged